sapcc/go-makefile-maker/README.md

 - `enabled` defaults to whether `sigs.k8s.io/controller-runtime` is a library dependency, unless set explicitly.
 - `crdOutputPath` allows changing the `output:crd:artifacts:config` argument given to `controller-gen rbac`.
 Defaults to `crd`.
 - `objectHeaderFile` allows changing the `headerFile` argument given to `controller-gen object`.
+When set, a `year=$(YEAR)` parameter is also passed so that any literal `YEAR` string in the header file is replaced with the current year.
 - `rbacRoleName` allows changing the `roleName` argument given to `controller-gen rbac:role-name=`.
 Defaults to the last element in the go module name.
 - `applyconfigurationHeaderFile` allows changing the `headerFile` argument given to `controller-gen applyconfiguration`.
+The `applyconfiguration` generator automatically replaces any literal `YEAR` string in the header file with the current year.
 - Setting `allowDangerousTypes` to true will run `controller-gen` CRD generation with the `allowDangerousTypes=true` flag, allowing the use of float32 and float64 fields.

 You need to opt-in object helpers with a comment usually on a package level